-12 Useful Tips For Driving in Death Valley National Park
+12 Helpful Tips For Driving in Death Valley National Park

-Update: Death Valley National Park suffered major damage in August of 2023 when they received a year’s worth of rainfall in several hours.
-Secondary roads were washed away and even Hwy 190, the major route through the park from California to Nevada, was damaged.
-Currently the entire park is closed.
-Check nps.gov/deva for updates and Caltrans for road conditions.
+Note: Death Valley National Park suffered major damage in August of 2023 and early in 2024 when they received a year’s worth of rainfall in several hours.
+Many roads suffered damage.
+The park is open but a few road still remain closed.
+Check nps.gov/deva for updates and Caltrans for current conditions.

 Driving in Death Valley National Park

-Hugging the Nevada and California border, Death Valley National Park is known for its extreme conditions, aridity and its stark desert landscapes.
+Hugging the Nevada and California border, Death Valley National Park is known for its extreme conditions, its aridity and stark desert landscapes.
 Temperatures can easily reach 130 degrees Fahrenheit.
-The annual rainfall averages less than two inches and when it rains more than that, all at once, problems can arise.
+The annual rainfall average is less than two inches and when it rains more than that, problems can arise.

-Despite its harsh conditions, Death Valley is a popular destination for outdoor enthusiasts.
-Besides hiking, camping and the usual park activities, there are plenty of unique things to do in Death Valley.
-You’ll love exploring its interesting historical sites, geological formations and desert ecosystems.
+Despite its harsh conditions, Death Valley National Park is a popular destination for outdoor adventurers.
+Besides hiking, camping and the usual national park activities, there are plenty of special things to do in Death Valley with its interesting historical sites, ghost towns and a fascinating desert ecosystem.

-Visiting Death Valley National Park can be an unforgettable experience if you plan your trip carefully and take proper precautions.
-Here’s a few ways to ensure your experience is a positive experience with this list of tips for driving in Death Valley.
+Visiting Death Valley National Park can be a fun experience if you know what to expect, plan carefully and take proper precautions to avoid any issues.
+This list contains a few ways to make sure your experience is a positive one when driving in Death Valley.

 1. Check the Weather

 Death Valley can experience extreme weather any time of the year.
-That includes flash floods and even occasional snow.
+That includes flash floods and even an occasional snow.
 Both of which can impact road conditions and travel safety.
-Checking the weather forecast and road conditions before you consider driving in Death Valley National Park is extremely important.
+Checking the weather forecast and road conditions before you consider driving in Death Valley National Park is crucial.

-Use your favorite weather app to stay informed (If you have service.
-More on that later) and stop by the visitor center before you dive into the park to ask about current conditions.
+You can use your favorite weather app to stay informed (If you have cellular service.
+More on that later) or simply stop by the visitor center to inquire about current weather conditions before you head off into the park.

-2. Make Sure Your Vehicle is in Tip Top Shape
+2. Make Sure Your Vehicle is in Good Condition

-That hot, dry air in Death Valley National can have a pretty big impact on your vehicle’s performance.
-You’ll even see signs in a few areas of the park advising drivers to turn off the car’s air conditioner so that it doesn’t overheat.
-It’s very important that your vehicle is in tip top shape.
+That hot, dry air in Death Valley National can potentially have a pretty big impact on your vehicle’s performance.
+You’ll even see signs in a few areas of the park warning drivers to turn off the car’s air conditioner so that it doesn’t overheat.

+Other must-have tools to have on hand are a tire gauge, fix-a-flat and plenty of water – in addition to your drinking water – just in case your vehicle overheats.
 It’s also a good idea to have jumper cables.
-Not only for your own safety but you never know when there might be a chance to help a fellow traveler.
-One of the more useful products I’ve found lately is this jumpbox that can assist in starting a vehicle but can also air up a tire.
+Not only for your safety but to help a fellow traveler out.
+One of the more useful products I’ve found lately is this jumpbox that can start a vehicle and air up a tire.

 3. Pick Up a Death Valley Map

-Since Death Valley National Park has so many miles of roads to drive, navigating the park can be extremely challenging.
-If you don’t want to get stuck on a road that you shouldn’t be on, then make sure to pick up a map at the visitor center or at one of the entrance kiosks.
+Since Death Valley National Park has so many miles of roads, navigating the park can be extremely challenging.
+If you don’t want to get stuck on a road that you shouldn’t be on, then pick-up a map at the visitor center or at one of the entrance kiosks.
 It will make driving in Death Valley so much easier.

-The National Park Service maps are updated frequently and have legends and info about the different road types.
-You’ll find the road categories are divided into paved roads, unpaved roads, high clearance only roads and 4×4 roads.
+The National Park Service updates their maps frequently.
+Plus, the maps have legends describing the different road types found in the park.
+They are divided into paved roads, unpaved roads, high clearance only roads and 4 wheel drive only roads.

 It’s important to pay attention, drive defensively and be aware of your surroundings at all times.
 The park is home to a variety of wildlife, including coyotes, desert bighorn sheep and snakes.
 Watch for wildlife on the roads and drive cautiously, particularly at dawn and dusk.

 The availability of gas stations in the west might be a little different than what you are used to where you live.
-Since they are few and far between, it’s a good idea to fuel up your vehicle frequently.
-To be extra safe, you may want to top off your tank when you see a station.
+Since they are fewer and far between, it’s always a good idea to top off your tank frequently.
+Running out of gas is one of the mistakes you definitely want to avoid on a road trip.

-Definitely, gas up before you get to the park but since you will probably be doing a lot of driving once there, it’s good to know that there are gas stations in the park at Furnace Creek, Stovepipe Wells and Panamint Springs.
+When driving in Death Valley National Park, it’s smart to gas up before you get to the park but since you’ll be doing a lot of driving once there, it’s good to know that there are gas stations in the park at Furnace Creek, Stovepipe Wells and Panamint Springs.
 Just be prepared to pay more per gallon.

 7. Let Someone Know Your Plans